O.J. Simpson walks out of prison after 9 years

 Simpson also met with one person who'll become a fixture in his after-prison life: His parole officer.

 The Nevada Board of Parole Commissioners voted unanimously to grant Simpson's release in July.
-Simpson, 70, served nine years of a 33-year sentence for kidnapping and armed robbery after a raid on memorabilia dealers in a Las Vegas Hotel room.
+Simpson served nine years of a 33-year sentence for kidnapping and armed robbery after a raid on memorabilia dealers in a Las Vegas Hotel room.

 He has maintained that he was trying to recover family mementos and memorabilia taken from him.